Opticos/gwsl/tutorials/manual.md

 ### Troubleshooting ###

+## GWSL Shortcuts Not Working After The recent update (1.3.9 or 1.4.0)?
+* I believe this is due to a new Windows bug but I am not sure.
+* To fix the problem, go to Windows Settings --> Apps --> Apps & Features --> App Execution Aliases, and toggle GWSL off and back on.
+* Still no success?
+See below, you may have another issue.

-Not here yet.
-But there is alot of material in the GWSL Source Github issues list.
+There is more material in the GWSL Source Github issues list.